-Before you think that the paperwork is done, consider whether you want to take the overseas real estate investing for economic citizenship route.
+Before you think that the paperwork is done, consider whether you want to take the overseas real estate investment route for economic citizenship.
 For the longest time, Dominica — which is the second-longest-running economic citizenship program in the world — owned the donation option.
 They just wanted $100,000, plain and simple.
-However there are options out there for overseas real estate investing and Dominica eventually adopted a similar program.
+However, there are options out there for overseas real estate investing, and Dominica eventually adopted a similar program.

-Sure, you can pay an extra $120,000 – $150,000 and instead of just donating the money you get a house.
+However, for many people buying overpriced properties in Caribbean countries isn’t worth it.
+Sure, you can pay an extra $120,000 – $150,000, and instead of just donating the money, you get a house.
 But if you’re counting on the idea that you can resell the property five years down the road, you’ll discover just a little too late that it was a terrible investment.
 There are and definitely will be more people doing programs like this, but the demand won’t be enough.